IIIF/api/source/api/presentation/3.0/index.md

 Any additional fields beyond those defined in this specification or the Web Annotation Data Model _SHOULD_ be mapped to RDF predicates using further context documents.
 If possible, these extensions _SHOULD_ be added to the top level `@context` field, and _MUST_ be added before the above contexts.
 The JSON-LD 1.1 functionality of type and predicate specific context definitions _SHOULD_ be used if possible to try to minimize any cross-extension collisions.

+For embedded JSON-LD data that uses a JSON-LD version 1.0 context definition, such as references to older external services or extensions, these _MAY_ require the context to be injected within the service description, rather than listed in the top resource.
+Care should be taken to use the mappings defined by those contexts, especially with regards to `id` versus `@id`, and `type` versus `@type`, to ensure that clients receive the keys that they are expecting to process.

 ##  5. Resource Structure

 This section provides detailed description of the resource types used in this specification.
 [Section 2][type-overview-prezi30] provides an overview of the resource types and figures illustrating allowed relationships between them, and [Appendix A][appendixa-prezi30] provides summary tables of the property requirements.